Open to new ideas

 In his book Open Innovation: Researching a New Paradigm (2006), he writes that open innovation is the use of thoughtfully chosen “inflows and outflows of knowledge to accelerate internal innovation and expand the markets for external use of innovation, respectively.
 [This paradigm] assumes that firms can and should use external ideas as well as internal ideas and internal and external paths to market, as they look to advance their technology.”

 The central idea in open innovation is that the world has a widely distributed knowledge base and that companies cannot afford to rely entirely on internal research.
 They should also be prepared to buy or license processes and patents from other companies.
 Additionally, internal inventions that are not being used in a firm’s business should be taken outside the company via licensing, joint ventures and spin-offs.

 Based in Sweden, global hygiene and forest products company SCAis an example of a company in a mature industry that has turned to open innovation.

 The company views innovation as a means of developing and differentiating products and services.
 It’s also a way of retaining and strengthening the market position, building stronger brands and driving growth.

-Kerstin M. Johansson, open innovation program manager at SCA, says the company practices open innovation in a variety of ways, including taking part in patent exchange, collaborating with suppliers and using innovation intermediaries – individuals and companies who connect companies to knowledge that may be useful to them.
+Kerstin M Johansson, open innovation programme manager at SCA, says the company practises open innovation in a variety of ways, including taking part in patent exchange, collaborating with suppliers and using innovation intermediaries – individuals and companies who connect companies to knowledge that may be useful to them.